If your browser or device is having any trouble displaying our Poker Game, you will find help here. The page below is divided into four sections:

 How do I use the Adobe Flash Player on my Windows PC or Mac? ^Top

-On your Windows PC or Mac computer, the Flash Player is your best option.
+On your Windows PC or Mac computer, many of our users still prefer the Adobe Flash version of our poker game.
 The link below is the best place to start, to ensure you have the Flash Player enabled in your browser:

 (See below for additional instructions for the Microsoft Edge Browser)